 Overpriced the property's value

 If you overprice your real estate there is a pretty good chance no one is going to want to rent or buy it.
 Real estate agents do not set the real estate market.
 A great real estate agent will suggest a price at which to list your home based on comparable homes that have already sold in the market.
 Overpricing a home to 'see if you can get someone to bite' is not a strategy employed by someone really serious about selling.
-Overpricing a home will lead to missed opportunities with buyers that are serious about buying in the range at which your home should be listed.
+Overpricing a home will lead to missed opportunities with buyers that are serious about buying in the market price.

 Visit availability - It's hard to set a visit...